Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-The time scale $\tau _{g} $ that takes to cascade the group mass $m_{g} $ for the halo group of mass $m_{h} $ is,
+The time scale $\tau _{g} $ that takes to cascade the group mass $m_{g} $ for the halo group of mass $m_{h} $ is

-As expected, the mean waiting time (lifespan) $\tau _{g} $ of a given halo is decreasing with halo mass as $\tau _{g} \propto m_{h}^{-\lambda } $ and increasing with \textit{a}.
-Larger halos have a shorter lifespan.
-Extremely large halos have very fast mass accretion and infinitesimal lifespan that lead to isothermal density \citep{Xu:2021-Inverse-mass-cascade-halo-density}.
+As expected, the mean waiting time (lifespan) $\tau _{g} $ of a given halo decreases with halo mass as $\tau _{g} \propto m_{h}^{-\lambda } $ and increases with \textit{a}.
+Larger haloes have a shorter life.
+Extremely large haloes have very fast mass accretion and an infinitesimal lifespan.

 The time scale $\tau _{f} $ is introduced as the average time it takes to form the halo of mass $m_{h} $ that reads